MaestroError/simplified-regex/README.md

 // Extracts ['message one', 'another hidden text'] as separate matches
 ```

-In this example, without the `lazy()` method, the pattern might greedily match from the first `{secret: ` to the last `}`, including everything in between as a single match (`message one} more text {secret: another hidden text`).
-By applying `lazy()`, the pattern instead matches the smallest possible string that satisfies the pattern within each set of curly braces, effectively separating the messages.
+In this example, without the `asLazy()` method, the pattern might greedily match from the first `{secret: ` to the last `}`, including everything in between as a single match (`message one} more text {secret: another hidden text`).
+By applying `asLazy()`, the pattern instead matches the smallest possible string that satisfies the pattern within each set of curly braces, effectively separating the messages.

 #### When to Use the Lazy Method

-The `lazy()` method is invaluable when dealing with patterns that include variable-length content, such as strings or blocks of text, where you aim to extract specific, bounded segments.
+The `asLazy()` method is invaluable when dealing with patterns that include variable-length content, such as strings or blocks of text, where you aim to extract specific, bounded segments.
 It's especially useful in parsing structured formats embedded within free text, extracting data from templated content, or any scenario where precision is key to separating multiple matches in a larger string.

 By making quantifiers lazy, SimplifiedRegex empowers you to write more precise and effective patterns, ensuring that your matches are exactly as intended, no more and no less.